JoseLion/git-playground/README.md

 The project scaffold was created

-Chnages to the scaffold were added
+Changes to the scaffold were added